code-biscuits/assorted-biscuits/README.md

 ## Configuration

-- `csharp-biscuits.annotationColor` _string_ : Determines the color of annotation.
+- `assorted-biscuits.annotationColor` _string_ : Determines the color of annotation.
 Accepts any valid CSS color string.

   - default: vscode.ThemeColor("editorLineNumber.foreground"),

-- `csharp-biscuits.annotationPrefix` _string_ : Determines beginning of the annotation text.
+- `assorted-biscuits.annotationPrefix` _string_ : Determines beginning of the annotation text.
 Empty string is acceptable.

   - default: `"// "`,

-- `csharp-biscuits.annotationMinDistance` _number_ : Determines the minimum amount of lines between start and end tag used to decide to show the annotations.
+- `assorted-biscuits.annotationMinDistance` _number_ : Determines the minimum amount of lines between start and end tag used to decide to show the annotations.

   - default: `0`,

-- `csharp-biscuits.annotationMaxLength` _number_ : What is the longest annotation you should see before we cut it off ewith a `...`?
+- `assorted-biscuits.annotationMaxLength` _number_ : What is the longest annotation you should see before we cut it off ewith a `...`?
 A 0 value shows the full string.
   - default: `80`,

 ## Release Notes

-### 0.0.3

-Fix annotations in nested children

-### 0.0.2

-Fix wasm dependency pathing

 ### 0.0.1